 One of the most dangerous demons Stephen Strange has ever faced, Shuma-Gorath is one the most ancient and terrible entities to ever exist.
 Completely unkillable, borderline omniscient, and the all-powerful ruler of nearly a hundred alternate realms, it is responsible for the death of the Ancient One and has attempted to invade the Earth several times, and in the distant past even ruled it on two separate occasions.
 It has only grown stronger since then and its return could bring about the end of the universe.It has recently been established that it is one of the Many-Angled Ones, immortal Lovecraftian entities that alter reality to bring about an end to death and allowing life to grow out of control and ferment as a cancer, and turning all living beings into creatures as alien and abominable as they are.
 It also established Shuma-Gorath and his brethern as one of the oldest sentient life forms in the multiverse, and is thus a truly ancient and terrifying evil.

 A God Am I: Worshipped as such in all of its hundreds of realms and across thousands more.
 Within its own realms it is all powerful in every sense of the word, save for its lesser realms, though even in them its power is said to be so huge it makes Mephisto and Satanish look like "mice in a great temple".

-Canon Immigrant: Same as Set, he comes from Robert E. Howard's pulp novels, though Shuma is much less of a character; he was mentioned all of once, in which he was invoked in a Fantastic Swear, and there was no indication he was even a real being until Marvel got ahold of him.
+Canon Immigrant: Same as Set, he comes from Robert E. Howard's pulp novels, though Shuma is much less of a character; he was mentioned all of once and there was no indication he was even a real being until Marvel got ahold of him.

 Shuma-Gorath: So thou knowest the essence of Shuma-Gorath, eh, Doctor Strange?
 Aye — evil!
 Ancient, timeless... patient... evil!
 And Shuma-Gorath doth know thee.